weierstrass/protobuf-decoder/README.md

 2. Extend the protobuf_decoder::algorithm::BaseAlgorithm class.
 3. Register the algorithm using the REGISTER_ALGORITHM macro.
 4. Make sure you have added test cases for your algorithm
-5. Do a pull request and would be more than happy to review it.
+5. Do a pull request and I would be more than happy to review it.

 An example for the hex algorithm.
 ```